cellwebb/glm_awsomify_proxy/README.md

     ↓
 > 120k chars? → Route to Synthetic API → Fails? → Route to Z.ai API
     ↓
-< 120k chars? → Route to Cerebras API (with smart rotation)
+< 120k chars? → [Check if all Cerebras keys rate-limited]
+    ↓                                    ↓
+    ↓                    Yes + FALLBACK_ON_COOLDOWN=true?
+    ↓                                    ↓
+    ↓                         Route to Synthetic/Z.ai API
     ↓
+    ↓  No or disabled → Route to Cerebras API (with smart rotation/wait) ↓
 [Fix Tool Calls if needed]
     ↓